apache/incubator-kie-kogito-runtimes/README.md

         Apache Maven 3.0.1 (...)
         Java version: 1.6.0_24

-    Note: the enforcer plugin enforces a minimum maven and java version. for the actua
+    Note: the enforcer plugin enforces a minimum maven and java version.

 Running the build
 -----------------